Eddis Tutorial Services

 Can the examination timetables be found online?

 Yes.
-Private candidates can usually get access to examination timetables on the individual examination board’s website a few months before the examination session.
+Private candidates can usually access examination timetables on the individual examination board’s website a few months before the examination session.
 It is a good idea to check the examination board’s website and look at their published timetable to reference against the Statement of Entry document.
-If the Centre has not sent out the Statement of Entry document but the examination timetable is available on the website, you can always get the provisional timetable for your examinations.
-This can be very useful for revision purposes, as you will have an idea about the order of the exam papers, and also which subjects are combined on a particular day.
+The examination timetable can be very useful for revision purposes, as you will have an idea about the order of the exam papers, and also which subjects are combined on a particular day.

 For each examination board, you will want to look at the following links: